Rachel Goslins

-Rachel Eva Goslins (born July 23, 1969) is an American arts administrator and documentary film director and producer.
-In August 2016, she was appointed director of the Smithsonian's Arts and Industries Building.
-She was previously head of the President’s Committee on the Arts and the Humanities.
+Rachel Eva Goslins (born July 23, 1969) is an American non-profit leader, museum director and documentary film director.
+As of August 2025, she is the Executive Director of the Milken Center for Advancing the American Dream, a cultural center in Washington, D.C.
+Prior to this, she was Director of the Smithsonian's Arts and Industries Building.
+She was previously head of the President's Committee on the Arts and the Humanities under President Obama, launching several initiatives in education and cultural diplomacy, and organizing a campaign for arts education.

+Earlier in her career, Rachel founded a documentary production company, directing feature documentaries and television productions, and practiced law as an international copyright attorney.

 Career

+Goslins is the founding Executive Director of the Milken Center for Advancing the American Dream in Washington, D.C.
+She joined the organization in 2022 and lead it through its public opening in September 2025.
+It is part of the Milken Institute.

+Prior to this, she was the Director of the Arts & Industries Building at the Smithsonian Institution.
+In that capacity she led the revitalization and reopening of the museum, closed to the public for over a decade.
+She served in this position for 6 years, major initiatives include the Long conversation series, the By The People arts and cultural festival, and the FUTURES exhibition, a pan-institutional 35,000 sq ft. exhibit that welcomed almost a million in-person and digital visitors in 9 months and received global media coverage.

-Goslins was executive director of the President's Committee on the Arts and Humanities, an advisory committee to the White House on cultural policy.
+Before the Smithsonian, Goslins was the executive director of the President's Committee on the Arts and Humanities, an advisory committee to the White House on cultural policy.
 President Obama appointed her to this position in 2009.
-In this capacity, she works closely with the White House, senior government officials, prominent artists, philanthropists and entrepreneurs and the country’s leading cultural institutions to advance and support the arts and humanities in America and abroad.
-Under her management, the organization more than doubled its budget and programmatic activities, raised over $10M in public-private partnerships to support the arts, and launched several major new initiatives, including a partnership with the US Department of Education and the Ford Foundation to bring arts education to a group of the country’s lowest-performing elementary schools, and a program with the Smithsonian Institution, UNESCO and the U.S. Department of State to rescue and preserve Haitian cultural artifacts in the wake of the 2009 hurricane.
+In this capacity, she worked closely with the White House, senior government officials, prominent artists, philanthropists and entrepreneurs and the country's cultural institutions to advance and support the arts and humanities in America and abroad.
+Under her management, the organization more than doubled its budget and programmatic activities, raised over $50M in public-private partnerships to support the arts, and launched several new initiatives, including Turnaround Arts, a partnership with the US Department of Education and the Ford Foundation to bring arts education to a group of the country's lowest-performing elementary schools, the National Student Poets Program, and a program with the Smithsonian Institution, UNESCO and the U.S. Department of State to rescue and preserve Haitian cultural artifacts in the wake of the 2009 hurricane.
 She stepped down as executive director in 2015.